encode/django-rest-framework/docs/api-guide/views.md

             usernames = [user.username for user in User.objects.all()]
             return Response(usernames)

+---

+**Note**: The full methods, attributes on, and relations between Django REST Framework's `APIView`, `GenericAPIView`, various `Mixins`, and `Viewsets` can be initially complex.
+In addition to the documentation here, the [Classy Django REST Framework][classy-drf] resource provides a browsable reference, with full methods and attributes, for each of Django REST Framework's class-based views.

+---

 ## API policy attributes

 The following attributes control the pluggable aspects of API views.